 - Meals before and after the hiking/biking

-- Hotel in Cusco - we offer preferred rate of $85 USD per double room at Encantada Casa
+- Hotel in Cusco - ask about our preferred rates at Encantada Casa

 - Tips at your discretion